 The Company adopted the provisions of SFAS No. 157, Fair Value Measurements, effective January 1, 2008 for financial assets and liabilities and effective January 1, 2009 for non-financial assets and liabilities.
 This Statement defines fair value, establishes a framework for measuring fair value in generally accepted accounting principles in the United States of America, and requires that assets and liabilities carried at fair value be classified and disclosed in one of the three categories noted below.
+The Company also adopted the provisions of FSP SFAS No. 157-4, Determining Fair Value When the Volume and Level of Activity for the Asset or Liability Have Significantly Decreased and Identifying Transactions That Are Not Orderly, effective April 1, 2009.
+This FSP provides additional guidance for estimating fair value in accordance with FASB Statement No. 157, Fair Value Measurements, when the volume and level of activity for the asset or liability have significantly decreased.

-The following table details the fair value measurements as of March 31, 2009 within the fair value hierarchy of the financial assets that are required to be recorded at fair value (in thousands):
+The following table details the fair value measurements as of June 30, 2009 within the fair value hierarchy of the financial assets that are required to be recorded at fair value (in thousands):